Mardi Himal Trek

-Mardi Himal is a 5587 m tall trekking peak adjacent to Machapuchare, or fishtail in the Annapurna region of central Nepal.
+Mardi Himal is a 5587 m tall trekking peak adjacent to Machapuchare, or fishtail.
 This peak has been declared a trekking peak and can be trekked up to it’s summit via the Mardi Himal Base Camp.

-This trail is renowned for offering awe-inspiring views of the Annapurna range, including the majestic Machapuchare peak from the Mardi view point and the Mardi Himal Base Camp.
-The allure of trekking on the Mardi Himal lies in its tranquil and peaceful ambiance, which sets it apart from the more crowded and popular trekking routes in the Nepal Himalaya.
+Renowned for offering awe-inspiring views of the Annapurna South, Hiunchuli, and the majestic Machapuchare from the Mardi view point and the Mardi Himal Base Camp, the allure of the Mardi Himal Trek lies in its tranquil and peaceful ambiance, which sets it apart from the more crowded and popular Annapurna Base Camp Trek.

 Views of the Annapurna Mountains